My loved one is struggling; where can they access help at King’s?

 Important to know: The university sometimes receives enquiries from concerned third parties who wish to know if a student is accessing support.
 If this happens, King’s needs to respect the student’s confidentiality.
 We are not able to provide student information without their express consent.

-Students are free to nominate anyone as their Emergency Contact.
+Students are free to nominate anyone as their trusted contact.
 Who they name is their choice; they don’t have to name a parent or partner.

-Should it be considered in the student’s Vital Interests, we may decide to reach out to a student’s Emergency Contact via the King’s College London Student Emergency Contact Procedure.
+Should it be considered in the student’s Vital Interests, we may decide to reach out to a student’s trusted contact via the King’s College London Student Trusted Contact Procedure.

 King’s supports the aims of the Information Sharing and Suicide Prevention Consensus Statement coordinated by the Department of Health.
 These guidelines aim to improve information and support for families who are concerned about a relative who may be at risk of suicide.